-Applicants for admission to the program in Computational Mathematics leading to a Master of Science degree are expected to have completed a bachelor's degree in mathematics, computer science or statistics with at least a 3.0 grade point average.
-An applicant should also have completed two semesters of calculus, one semester of a programming language, and one semester of statistics.
+Ideally, applicants for admission to the program in Computational Mathematics and Statistics leading to a Master of Science degree will have completed a bachelor's degree in mathematics, computer science or statistics with at least a 3.0 grade point average.
+For unconditional admission, an applicant must have completed two semesters of calculus, one semester of a programming language similar to Java, and one semester of calculus-based probability and/or statistics.
 Applicants who do not meet all these requirements but have a strong academic and/or work background in one of the three disciplines will also be considered on a case-by-case basis.

 For international students, materials required for review include: